zhiqic/GSRFormer/README.md

    <img width="963" alt="image" src="https://github.com/zhiqic/GSRFormer/assets/65300431/6180bccb-0c41-4c31-8ada-d95cfea65f2c">
 </div>

-For a more comprehensive understanding of the approach and its benefits, please take a look at the official [ACM MM 2022 Oral paper](https://dl.acm.org/doi/pdf/10.1145/3503161.3547943).
+For a more comprehensive understanding of the approach and its benefits, please take a look at our [ACM MM 2022 Oral paper](https://arxiv.org/abs/2208.08965).
- Make changes to the phrasing as desired.

 ## Setup & Installation